School Social Work at BASD

 Headshot of Maria McClatchey

-Feel free to visit this link and learn more about school social workers' roles and the SSW certification: https://www.education.pa.gov/Educators/Certification/Staffing%20Guidelines/Pages/CSPG87.aspx
+Visit this link if you want to learn more about school social workers' roles and the SSW certification.

 Jessica Irwin, LSW, SSW